-Beginning in 2015, law enforcement agencies could submit hate crime data in accordance with two motions approved by the Criminal Justice Information Services (CJIS) Division's Advisory Policy Board (APB).
-Descriptions of those modifications, which are again included in the published data, follow.
+Over the last few years, at the recommendation of the Criminal Justice Information Services (CJIS) Division's Advisory Policy Board (APB) and with the approval of the FBI Director, the UCR Program has initiated a number of changes to the collection of hate crime data.
+Descriptions of those modifications, which are included in the published data, follow.